floste7/employee-coding-challenge/README.md

 docker-compose up
 ```

-Since this command is downloading and building docker containers for all required service, it may take a while for all
+Since this command is downloading and building docker containers for all required services, it may take a while for all
 services to start up (depending on your internet connection approx. 15 minutes).

 Following services are available after successful start-up: